The Foyer

 Ridinkulous

 The flagship wing.
 Devoted to the proposition that the sport may be taken seriously only after it has first been taken ridiculously.
-Mr. Ball appears regularly.
+Ridinkulous P. Ball appears regularly.

 Flagship In Residence